-September 28, 2022, Update – While this “Classifind” expired recently, given the seller’s history, we suspect may not be sold yet.
-For now, we’re labeling this ride “Sold?” until we come across a replacement listing for it.
+June 15, 2023, Update – While this “Classifind” expired recently, given the seller’s history, we suspect it may not actually be sold yet.
+For now, we’re labeling this ride “Sold?”
+However, we will keep an eye out for an updated listing.

-Many classic cars will never achieve a level of desirability (and value) that will make it worthwhile to keep or restore them to their original condition.
+Many classic cars will never achieve a level of desirability (and value), making it worthwhile to keep or restore them to their original condition.
 In these cases, the car will likely be worth more upgraded as a street machine or restomod.
-A prime example is this 1959 AMC Rambler Cross Super Wagon, originally listed in May 2022 and now relisted here on Craigslist in Kulpmont, Pennsylvania (Wilkes-Barre).
+A prime example is this White and Red 1959 AMC Rambler Cross Super Wagon for sale, last listed in July 2023 on Craigslist in Kulpmont, Pennsylvania (Wilkes-Barre).
 Now featuring a 5.3 Liter LS V8, an overdrive transmission (we assume to be a modern 700R4 and not the original unit), four-wheel disc brakes, and other modern upgrades, this Rambler’s almost stock exterior appearance promotes it to restomod status in our book.

-Currently offered for $21,000 (the original ask was $32,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is at the high end of this guide’s limited five-year results summary for all models of late-fifties Ramblers.
+Last offered for $19,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is at the high end of this guide’s limited five-year results summary for all models of late-fifties Ramblers.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you make an educated bid on the car we are featuring for auction here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $18,175 and its #1 “Excellent” appraisal of $28,375.